Configuring the Log to Server action in an API Task

 • incident_sys_id: String variable with the key sys_id to capture the sys_id of the incident.

-16. Enable the variables created in the previous step
+4. Enable the variables created in the previous step.

-Enabling check boxes forwards the string variables and their values to the server.
+Enabling check boxes forwards the string variables and their values to the endpoint.

 Tagging allows easy filtering of the logs.
 You can also use a string variable for tagging the log content.

-When you run the automation from Run API Task > Run now option, the automation retrieves the details of the ServiceNow incident record and forwards all the runtime and custom logs to Pipedream source.
+When you run the automation using Run API Task > Run now option from the vertical ellipsis menu in the Repository page, the automation retrieves the details of the ServiceNow incident record and forwards all the runtime and custom logs to Pipedream HTTP endpoint.

 Next steps

-Log in to the Pipedream portal and go to Sources > Logging to view the logs.
+Log in to the Pipedream portal and go to Sources > Logging > Events to view the logs.
 The final log entry contains the custom logs that the Log to Server action generates.
-The following is the sample event log that the system forwards to the HTTP endpoint.
+The system forwards the custom logs to the HTTP endpoint in the following format:

 {